Gift Icon

 Costs of economic development

-Automobiles are commonly assumed to benefit a country’s economy because of the high value of petroleum and of automobile industries.
-When industry was initially growing, this was probably true because of scale economies in the production of roads and automobiles.
+Automobiles are commonly assumed to benefit a country’s economy because of the high value of petroleum and automobile industries.
+When the industry was initially growing, this was probably true because of scale economies in the production of roads and automobiles.
 However, these industries have now reached maturity.

-The current vehicle industry has very low profit margins and is overcapitalized.
+The current vehicle industry has very low-profit margins and is overcapitalized.
 There are much bigger returns to be expected from expenditures into public transit than into improving highways.

 Expenditures into petroleum and automobiles give little business and employment activity, because they depend on imported inputs and are capital intensive.
 According to a study, $1.5 million is spent by the government for every highway job compared to a maximum of $30.000 that other programs consume.
 In British Columbia, 5 times more jobs can be provided by investing into public transit than by doing the same for petroleum fuel.